merdok/homebridge-xiaomi-fan/README.md

 Whether the buzzer service is enabled.
 This allows to turn on/off the fan buzzer. **Default: true**
 - `ledControl` [optional]
 Whether the led service is enabled.
 This allows to turn on/off the fan LED. **Default: true**
-- `modeButtons` [optional]
+- `naturalModeButton` [optional]
-Show additional switches to change the fan mode.
+Show an additional switch to quickly enable/disable the natural mode.
 The fan mode can also be controlled by changing the fan rotation direction. **Default: false**
 - `shutdownTimer` [optional]
 Show a slider (as light bulb) which allows to set a shutdown timer in minutes. **Default: false**
 - `angleButtons` [optional]